kk7nc/Text_Classification/README.rst

 -----------

-Text and document classification over social media such as Twitter, Facebook, and so on is usually affected by the noisy nature (abbreviations, irregular forms) of these text corpuses.
+Text and document classification over social media such as Twitter, Facebook, and so on is usually affected by the noisy nature (abbreviations, irregular forms) of the text corpuses.

 Here is an exmple from  `geeksforgeeks <https://www.geeksforgeeks.org/removing-stop-words-nltk-python/>`__